CiscoDevNet/terraform-provider-intersight/website/docs/r/iam_user_group.html.markdown

 * `shared_scope`:(string)(ReadOnly) Intersight provides pre-built workflows, tasks and policies to end users through global catalogs.Objects that are made available through global catalogs are said to have a 'shared' ownership.
 Shared objects are either made globally available to all end users or restricted to end users based on their license entitlement.
 Users can use this property to differentiate the scope (global or a specific license tier) to which a shared MO belongs.
 * `tags`:(Array)
 This complex property has following sub-properties:
+  + `ancestor_definitions`:(Array)
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
+  + `definition`:(HashMap) -(ReadOnly) The definition is a reference to the tag definition object.The tag definition object contains the properties of the tag such as name, type, and description.
+This complex property has following sub-properties:
+    + `moid`:(string) The Moid of the referenced REST resource.
+    + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
+    + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
+This field maybe set instead of 'moid' by clients.1.
+If 'moid' is set this field is ignored.1.
+If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
   + `key`:(string) The string representation of a tag key.
+  + `propagated`:(bool)(ReadOnly) Propagated is a boolean flag that indicates whether the tag is propagated to the related managed objects.
+  + `type`:(string)(ReadOnly) An enum type that defines the type of tag.
+Supported values are 'pathtag' and 'keyvalue'.* `KeyValue` - KeyValue type of tag.
+Key is required for these tags.
+Value is optional.* `PathTag` - Key contain path information.
+Value is not present for these tags.
+The path is created by using the '/' character as a delimiter.For example, if the tag is \ A/B/C\ , then \ A\  is the parent tag, \ B\  is the child tag of \ A\  and \ C\  is the child tag of \ B\ .
   + `value`:(string) The string representation of a tag value.
+* `unique_reference_id`:(string)(ReadOnly) A random mixed character string which is unique per user groups.
+UniqueReferenceId is used as key for identifying the guest user groups.
 * `users`:(Array)(ReadOnly) An array of relationships to iamUser resources.
 This complex property has following sub-properties:
   + `moid`:(string) The Moid of the referenced REST resource.